nirmal127001/Data_Engineering/AP Morgan Project/README.md

 ➡Move all the passed files to the Staging folder.
 ➡Write the passed files as a Delta table in Azure Databricks.

-## Learnings
+## Azure Services Used:
-✅ Extract data from S3 bucket.
+✅ DataBricks
+✅ DataFactory
-✅ Azure Services - DataBricks, DataFactory, Azure Data Lake Storage, Key Vault, Azure SQL ✅ Writing Spark Code
+✅ Azure Data Lake Storage
+✅ Key Vault
+✅ Azure SQL